 With its more than 400-year-old canals, Amsterdam offers you to take a ride through its fascinating history and iconic architecture on a boat.
 The Canal Ring, which is called Grachtengordel in Dutch, was recognized as a UNESCO World Heritage Site in 2010.

-Taking a canal tour is a must in Amsterdam since it is one of the best ways to discover the city’s main attractions.
+Taking a canal tour is a must in Amsterdam.
+It is romantic and is one of the best ways to discover the city’s main attractions.
 Most canal cruises take around an hour, which means an hour of learning interesting facts about Amsterdam, taking epic pictures and exploring Amsterdam’s UNESCO protected canal ring.

 There are lots of options for every budget when it comes to a canal tour as well.
 You can take practical “Hop-On, Hop-Off” boat tours, romantic candle-lit dinner tours which last 3 hours or family boat tours.
 There is also an option to rent your own boat as well.